vkalyani13/animal-shelter-crm-powerplatform/README.md

 - `/power-bi-report`: PBIX or report visuals
 - `/power-apps-schemas`: Dataverse table schema images

+# 🗃️ Power apps Schemas – Animal Shelter CRM

+This folder contains the data model (schema) and relationships used in the Animal Shelter CRM solution.

+## 📦 Tables

+### 🐶 Animal Table
+- Fields: Name, Microchip ID, Type, Age, Medical Info, Shelter Status
+- Relationships:
+  - Lookup to Foster (Foster Claimer)
+  - Lookup to Shelter (Initial Shelter)
+  - Lookup to Adopter

+📸 See: `animal-table-schema.png` and `animal-relationships.png`

+---

+### 🏠 Foster Table
+- Fields: Claimer Name, Location, Join Date
+- Relationships:
+  - Lookup to Animal (Foster Claimer)
+  - Lookup to Shelter (Local Shelter)

+📸 See: `foster-table-schema.png` and `foster-relationships.png`

+---

+### 🏥 Shelter Table
+- Fields: Shelter Name, Manager, Capacity, Location, Types Supported
+- Relationships:
+  - One-to-Many with Animals and Fosters

+📸 See: `shelter-table-schema.png` and `shelter-relationships.png`

+---

+These tables were created in Microsoft Dataverse and used in Power Apps, Power Automate, and Power BI components of the full solution.

 ## 📽️ Demo

 Video submission (Power Up Challenge): https://youtu.be/wQfPXLpGdgw